 In thought-provoking talks, Chetty shows audiences how can we provide children from disadvantaged backgrounds the tools they need to succeed, and how we can change the social and economic systems stacked against them.
-His work on tax policy, unemployment insurance, and education has been widely cited in media outlets and Congressional testimony.
+The economic keynote speaker’s work on tax policy, unemployment insurance, and education has been widely cited in media outlets, as well as in Congressional testimony.

 Chetty received his Ph.D. from Harvard University at the age of 23 and later became one of the youngest tenured professors in Harvard’s history.
 A winner of the John Bates Clark Medal for best American economist under 40, Chetty has also received a MacArthur “Genius” Fellowship and was formerly a Professor of Economics at Stanford University.
 He is currently the William A. Ackman Professor of Public Economics at Harvard University, and the Director of Opportunity Insights, which uses “big data” to explore how to give children from disadvantaged backgrounds a better shot at success.

 Where Opportunity Happens How Neighborhoods Affect Social Mobility